When I went to pick Charlie up at the vet’s office, they told me that Dr. Poteet was in surgery. But he’d asked that I wait so he could talk to me.

 So I sat with Charlie in my lap.
 I was the only one there aside from the two women who work behind the desk, Misty and Mary.

-Finally the vet came out and took me to look at the x-rays.
-He said the collapsed trachea is worse.
+Finally Dr. Poteet came to get me and took me to look at the x-rays.
+He said that Charlie’s collapsed trachea is worse.

-I asked him which was the most worrisome right now: the collapsed trachea or his heart.
+I asked him which was the most worrisome right now: the collapsed trachea or Charlie’s heart.

 And he said the collapsed trachea.